 Monitoring Clinical Progress - Context

-- Check where the student is in their level of progress through clinical placement.

-- MCH is a one year full time course, but many students complete it part time.
+- Check where the student is in their level of progress through clinical placement. - MCH is a one-year full time course, but many students complete it part-time. - 300 hours min clinical - Consider 25% 50% 75% completed

-- 1st semester clinical 6 mos (1 year)

-- 2nd semester clinical 6 mos (1year)

-- 300 hours min clinical

-- Consider 25% 50% 75% completed